 Sales officially opened on October 15, 1982 and were generally slow during the opening months.
 They continued to gain momentum throughout 1983, however, as domestic and international marketing efforts became more fully realized.
 In the US, the coins enjoyed a multimedia campaign that included direct mail as well as print, radio, and television advertising.
 Significant public relations activities were also used to support the program throughout its sales period.
 As the Games neared in 1984, sales continued to increase and “skyrocketed during the torch relay and television coverage of the Games.”

 By the time sales were closed on January 18, 1985, 2.22 million 1983-dated and 2.25 million 1984-dated silver dollars were sold (just over 4.472 million in total) with the majority (76%) being Proof coins.
 Sales of the 1984 gold eagles totaled more than 573,000 over the same period; in contrast to the silver dollars, only 34% of the sales were for Proof coins.

 While these sales figures are a far cry from the 50 million silver dollars and two million gold eagles authorized by the Act, they did represent approximately $73.4 million in revenue for the Olympic committees.

-Though it was a difficult and contentious path from initial proposal to enacted law, the Olympic Commemorative Coin Act of 1982 was truly a landmark bill for the modern US commemorative series and essentially set the rules for all of the programs that have followed.
+In retrospect, though it was a difficult and contentious path from initial proposal to enacted law, the Olympic Commemorative Coin Act of 1982 was truly a landmark bill for the modern US commemorative series and essentially set the rules for all of the programs that have followed:

 • It established the US Mint as the primary marketer/distributor of the commemorative coins approved by Congress.